sensegrouppro/Security-System/README.md

 All our commercial installations include a 3-year warranty on equipment and workmanship, plus unlimited support from our technical team.
 If something goes wrong after we've left, you're not on your own.

----

 ## Step 10: Ongoing Maintenance

-[Add image: A technician using a soft cloth to clean the lens of an outdoor security camera mounted on a commercial building exterior]

 A commercial CCTV system needs periodic maintenance to perform reliably over its lifespan.